Suyog7130/suyog7130.github.io/content/pages/about.md

 	</summary>

 <p style="text-align:justified">
 Heya, this is Suyog.
 Currently, I am a second year PhD candidate at the Department of Physics, the University of Tokyo (UTokyo).
-I am a member of the Research Center for Early Universe (RESCEU) and primarily focus on detection and data analysis methods for Gravitional-Waves.
-At UTokyo, I am supported by the MEXT Scholarship and the ASPIRE-GW program.
+I am a member of the Research Center for Early Universe (RESCEU).
+My primary research focus is on detection and data analysis methods for Gravitational waves, with some applications of machine learning tuned in.
+At UTokyo, I am supported by the embassy-recommended MEXT Scholarship and the ASPIRE-GW program, together with a few more short-term research grants.
 </p>
 <p style="text-align:justified">
 My research and other interests are broad and indiscriminate.
 And so are my hobbies and experiences, ranging from dabbling in cutting-edge Machine Learning research to masquerading as a wannabe writer.
 You can find more about these on this website.